anna-ssg/anna/site/content/posts/fireside_anna.md

 ## The small but big decision!

-Anna is written in Go.
+Anna is written in [Go](https://go.dev).
 We considered writing it in Rust, but that came with a steep learning curve.
 Go is a powerful language and has excellent concurrency support, which suited our requirements to build a performant application.

-What's in the name
+### What's in a name?

 Probably the first thing that us four came across when joining ACM and HSP was the famous Saaru repository.
 [Saaru](https://github.com/anirudhRowjee/saaru), one of the projects that inspired our ssg, is derived from a [Kannada](https://en.wikipedia.org/wiki/Kannada) word.
 Saaru is a thin lentil soup, usually served with rice.

-In Kannada, rice is referred to as 'anna'( ಅನ್ನ) pronounced <i>/ɐnːɐ/</i>
+> In Kannada, rice is referred to as 'anna'( ಅನ್ನ) pronounced <i>/ɐnːɐ/</i>

+This was just a playful stunt that we played.
+We plan on beating Saaru at buildtimes, optimizing at runtime.

 ---
 ## Genesis